omgarmi/dspg_git_armimo97/README.md

-# Intor to Git  DSPG
+# Intro to Git  DSPG

 - `git init` : initalize  a reposatory
 	- only type this once, do not 'nest' your repsoitories